AustinWheel/AustinWheel/README.md

-- 🙇🏻‍♂️ Hi, I’m Austin Wheeler!
-I am a hispanic, first generation college student passionate about Computer Science.
-- 👀 I’m interested in data science, neuroscience, AI, and app development!
-- 🕓 In my free time I do no-gi jiu jitsu and kickboxing.
-I love cooking and playing with my dog
-- 🧠 I’m currently learning javascript/react through projects.
-I am also dabbling in machine learning and neural networks.
-- 💞️ I’m looking to collaborate on interesting projects
+Hi, I'm Austin Wheeler.
+I like interesting problems and luckily most hard problems are interesting.

+I have too many hobbies for my own good, but I like spending time with my dog.
-- 📫 You can reach me by email at austinwheeler1112@gmail.com or checkout my website @ https://AustinWheel.github.io
+You can reach me by email at austinwheeler1112@gmail.com or checkout my website @ https://austinwheeler.dev